-Cooperation Town is a new project set to establish a series of food co-ops on housing estates and community centres across Britain.
+Cooperation Town is a new project set to establish a network of food co-ops on housing estates and in communities across Britain.

 A food co-op (or food club) is a buying group, which gives members access to quality groceries at affordable prices.